qkaren/Counterfactual-StoryRW/README.md

 ## Code

-*(The code is still under cleanup.
-More details of code usage will be added soon.)*

 * The code depends on [Texar](https://github.com/asyml/texar).
 Please install the version under [third_party/texar](./third_party/texar).
 Follow the installation instructions in the README there.